CaffeineMC/lithium-fabric/README.md

 #### Manual Installation (recommended)

-The latest releases of Sodium are published to our [official Modrinth page](https://modrinth.com/mod/lithium) and [GitHub releases page](https://github.com/jellysquid3/lithium-fabric/releases).
+The latest releases of Lithium are published to our [official Modrinth page](https://modrinth.com/mod/lithium) and [GitHub releases page](https://github.com/jellysquid3/lithium-fabric/releases).
 Usually, builds will be made available on GitHub slightly sooner than other locations.

 You will need Fabric Loader 0.10.x or newer installed in your game in order to load Sodium.
 If you haven't installed Fabric